 Typically, this dish is the combination of a pork skewer, a pork steak, some kebapche, and kyufte – another kind of grilled minced meat in Bulgarian culinary culture.
 Whether you’re a fan of BBQs or an actual pitmaster, don’t miss your chance to try this dish in Bulgaria.

-15. Chushki Burek – Peppers Burek
+15. Chushki Burek (Чушки бюрек) – Peppers Burek

 This traditional appetizer is served warm, along with salad and a Bulgarian garlic yogurt sauce.
 Suppose you’re a fan of modern fast food, Bulgarian chushki burek is not something to miss when you travel to this country.

-16. Mekitsa – Fried Dough
+16. Mekitsa (Мекици) – Fried Dough

 Invented during the 5th century, ‘mekitsa’ is a Bulgarian fried dough made of flour, eggs, water, salt, oil, leaven agent, and most crucial – Bulgarian yogurt.
 Though this bread is fried, its texture is meant to be soft as the Slavic root name ‘mek’ stands for ‘soft’ in English.

-Mekitsa is usually used as a dessert in Bulgarian culture.
+Mekitsa is usually used as a breakfast or dessert in Bulgarian culture.
 You can choose multiple toppings for this beautifully fried dough, icing sugar, jam, caramel, honey, or once again, the traditional yogurt or cheese.

 Find out the reaction of foreigners to mekitsa.

-17. Palatchinki – Honey Butter Pancake
+17. Palatschinki (Палачинки) – Honey Butter Pancake

-Palatschike is among the foods that are sprouted from the Greco-Roman period that are still widely used today.
+Palatschinki is among the foods that are sprouted from the Greco-Roman period that are still widely used today.
 Therefore, you can also find this pancake in many other countries outside the Balkan regions.

 However, the Bulgarian version is also relatable to the Middle Eastern one.
-No matter what the origin is, the folk here not only use palatschinke as a sweet dessert by topping it with cream and honey but also stuff it with savory fillings such as grilled meat.
+No matter what the origin is, the folk here not only use palatschinki as a sweet dessert by topping it with cream and honey but also stuff it with savory fillings such as grilled meat.

 What To Expect From Bulgarian Side Dishes?